 Pre-requisites and Co-requisites

-In this unit you will acquire the skills and knowledge neccesary to respond to the goals and aspirations of older people and provide support services in a manner that focuses on improving health outcomes and quality of life, using a person-centred approach.
+This unit describes the skills and knowledge required to respond to the goals and aspirations of older people and provide support services in a manner that focuses on improving health outcomes and quality of life, using a person-centred approach.

-This unit will assist you when working in residential or community contexts.
+This unit applies to support workers in residential or community contexts.

 National Codes, Titles, Elements and Performance Criteria